-PHIL 192 Contemporary Ethical Issues
+PHIL 192 Contemporary Ethical Issues 3 cr.

-Ethical Issues 3 cr.
-This course introduces students to traditional ethical theories and considers some of the major unresolved ethical issues of our time.
-Possible contemporary ethical issues covered include socially sanctioned taking of human life; sexual behavior and its broader social implications; equality; discrimination and reverse discrimination; violence; social, environmental and political effects of globalization; economic justice and welfare; pornography and censorship; the values of a business society; and alienation in the modern world.
+This course introduces students to traditional ethical theories from a multicultural perspective and to the nature of ethical thinking.
+It also considers some major unresolved ethical issues of our time.
+Possible contemporary ethical issues covered include socially sanctioned taking of human life; sexual behavior and its broader social implications; equality; discrimination and reverse discrimination; violence; social, environmental and political effects of globalization; economic justice and welfare; pornography and censorship; the values of a business society; alienation in the modern world; bioethics of cloning. genetic engineering, stem cell research; and /or contemporary issues of concern drawn from today's headline news.